FilippoBetello/Machine-Learning/README.md

 # Machine-Learning
-Homework from the course Machine Learning, Sapienza Univerisity of Rome.
+Homeworks from the course Machine Learning 2021-2022 held by professor Luca Iocchi, Sapienza University of Rome.

-## Homework 1
-Final score 2/2 points

-## Homework 2
-Final score 2/2 points